Matt-Eva/media-query-demo/README.md

 This app demonstrates how to use media queries in CSS files.

 Fork and clone this repo to consult the files as you read the README.
-Complete the mini-assignment at the end of the README using the files in the "practice" folder.
+I'll be referring to `live-demo.html` and `live-demo.css` throughout the README.
+Open `live-demo.html` in your browser and consult it and `live-demo.css` while reading through the README.
+Complete the mini-assignment at the end of the README using the files in the "practice" folder. `index.html` and `index.css` serve as a slightly more advanced example of media queries.

 ## About Media Queries